Reduce background noise in Teams meetings

 Select Devices on the left and then, under Noise suppression, select an option.

-• Auto (default) The Teams app decides on the best level of noise suppression based on local noise.
+• Auto (default) The Teams app optimizes for some level of noise suppression and is best for most situations.

-• High Suppresses all background sound that isn't speech.
+• High Suppresses all background sound that isn't your voice and is best for noisy office environments with a lot of background speech.

 For this option, your computer's processor must support Advanced Vector Extensions 2 (AVX2).

 Enabling this option uses more computer resources.

 • Low Suppresses low levels of persistent background noise, such as a computer fan or air conditioner.
 Use this setting to play your choice of music for other meeting participants to hear, like when waiting for a meeting to start.
 For the highest fidelity when playing music for other participants in a Teams meeting, see Share sound from your computer in a Teams meeting or live event.